ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/BLEnd.md

 - Workflow Repetition:

   Since the `epoch_timer` is a periodic timer, it will continue to expire and trigger its handler at the completion of each epoch length (`E`).
-This inherent periodicity ensures that the entire sequence—scanning, transitioning to advertising, and then returning to an idle state—repeats seamlessly for every subsequent epoch, maintaining the defined operational cycle of the BLEnd node.
+This inherent periodicity ensures that the entire sequence — scanning, transitioning to advertising, and then returning to an idle state — repeats seamlessly for every subsequent epoch, maintaining the defined operational cycle of the BLEnd node.